validatedpatterns/docs/README.md

 # Validated Patterns documentation site

-This project contains the new proof-of-concept documentation site for validatedpatterns.io
+This project contains the new proof-of-concept documentation site for [validatedpatterns.io](validatedpatterns.io).

+Use a container image to build the Validated Patterns documentation, locally.
+See [Preview the documentation using a container image](https://validatedpatterns.io/contribute/contribute-to-docs/#_preview_the_documentation_using_a_container_image).

-You can build this site using [Hugo](https://gohugo.io/).
+Alternatively, you can build this site using [Hugo](https://gohugo.io/).

 ## Install Hugo